 • Sexual Activity

-Sexual intercourse can introduce bacteria into the urinary tract, especially in women.
-Using protection and urinating after sex can help reduce the risk of UTIs.
+Sexual intercourse can introduce bacteria into the urinary tract.
+Urinating before and after sex can help reduce this risk.

 • Urinary Tract Abnormalities

-Structural issues in the urinary tract, such as kidney stones or blockages, can make it easier for bacteria to grow and cause infections.
+Structural issues, such as kidney stones or blockages, make it easier for bacteria to grow.

 • Catheter Use